Arduino-CI/Blink/README.md

 Although a [library](https://www.arduino.cc/en/main/libraries) is described in the [glossary](https://www.arduino.cc/glossary/en/) as "a software extension of the Arduino API that expands the functionality of a program," it is basically C/C++ code that can be called from a sketch.
 In fact, there isn't any reason you can't write essentially your entire program as a library (and even reference other libraries as needed).
 Consider the [original blink sketch](https://www.arduino.cc/en/Tutorial/Blink):

 ```
-// the setup function runs once when you press reset or power the board
 void setup() {
   // initialize digital pin LED_BUILTIN as an output.
   pinMode(LED_BUILTIN, OUTPUT);
 }

-// the loop function runs over and over again forever
 void loop() {
   digitalWrite(LED_BUILTIN, HIGH);   // turn the LED on (HIGH is the voltage level)
   delay(1000);                       // wait for a second